 - It eats up your monthly income information of payments or installments of mortgage, student loan, credit card, car payments, and personal loan payments.

-- You get stuck financially and can’t manage your finances in a perfect way.
+- You get stuck financially and can’t perfectly manage your finances.
 So you take more and more debt to satisfy your needs.
 As a result, you continuously get stuck into more and more debt.

 - You can’t avail a life of financial freedom.
 What you earn gets wiped out into expenses and debt.